Pediatric Gastroenterology Fellowship Program

 Clinical Training

 Clinical GI training is divided between inpatient and outpatient services.
-Comprehensive, state-of-the-art procedure training is provided.
-The exceptional consultative service includes top ranked bone marrow transplantation cystic fibrosis programs.
+Fellows split their time between our inpatient services and have weekly scoping time and clinic time with their own patient panels.
 Our trainees pass the board examination on the first exposure.
 We abide by all duty hour rules as established by ACGME.

 The Gastroenterology Fellowship Program at the University of Minnesota participates in the National Resident Match Program and will accept applications only through the Electronic Residency Application Service (ERAS).